hashicorp/terraform-website/content/source/docs/extend/writing-custom-providers.html.md

 The
 [`helper/schema`](https://godoc.org/github.com/hashicorp/terraform/helper/schema)
-library is part of Terraform's core.
+library is part of [Terraform Core](/docs/extend/how-terraform-works.html#terraform-core).
 It abstracts many of the complexities and ensures consistency between providers.
 The example above defines an empty provider (there are no _resources_).

 The `*schema.Provider` type describes the provider's properties including: